unstacked/statickit-functions/README.md

-# StaticKit Functions
+# @statickit/functions

-This is a shim for site-specific StaticKit functions.
+A shim for site-specific StaticKit functions.
+This package is auto-generated during the deployment process.

-Versions of this package are auto-generated upon deployment.